Le Petit Prince in Chinese, Japanese, Vietnamese, and Mongolian

-At the end of it all, I hope we will arrive at some understanding of the "genius" of these four languages, an idea of what translation is about, and at least some notion of how to write in a foreign language.
+At the end of it all, I hope we will arrive at some understanding of the "genius" of these four languages, an idea of what translation is about, and maybe even some notion of how to write in a foreign language.

 For those who are interested, there are many sites about translations of 'The Little Prince', including: 1.
 The Petit Prince Collection, 2.
-Der kleiner Prinz in den Sprachen dieser Welt, 2.
-International Little Prince Online, 3.
+Der kleiner Prinz in den Sprachen dieser Welt, 3.
 Der Kleine Prinz - The Little Prince - Le Petit Prince, 4. the multilingual Little Prince, and 5. la page internationale du Petit Prince.